 Messages make clear that bullying, vandalism, anti-social behaviour, racist behaviour and the like cannot be tolerated and will result in decisive action.
 Respect for other cultures and an understanding of all kinds of people is central.
+On-line abuse is dealt with (even when out of school) by the Headteacher who will involve parents.
+(See Esafety Policy)

 Procedure for coming into assembly: